jdyeakel/jdyeakel.github.io/teaching/ecology/syllabus.md

         * Attendance and participation in the discussion section is required and will be a component of the student’s course grade.
         * The **2** lowest lecture attendance scores will be dropped
     * ***Required and Supplemental Readings***
         * **Required Textbook**: W.D.
 Bowman, S.D.
 Hacker, and Cain, M.L.
 2017.
-Ecology, 4th or 5th Edition.
+Ecology, 6th Edition.
 Sinauer Associates, Inc., Publishers.
 Sunderland, MA.
-        * There is a Follett Discover link - I'm having trouble getting word on its activation with our class... if you have difficulties accessing the book through the Follett Discover link, search for Ecology via the campus bookstore website.
+        * Everyone should have access to the e-book; if you do not want the e-book, you will need to OPT-OUT.
+        * Access the ebook through [redshelf](https://brytewave.redshelf.com/)
         * Readings will also be assigned for the Discussion section and instead of the book for some lectures.
 These are required and will be provided on the course website.
         * Note: earlier editions (1st, 2nd, 3rd) of this textbook may be used but are not recommended.
     * ***In-class laptops or tablets***